 I am still working out minor logistical issues, since I have not been able to find a printer in Panama that can deliver the high quality product and packaging that I demand, at a price that is workable.
 Shipping costs have been a major challenge.
 Paper is heavy!
 Because of this, I have only brought in a small number of calendars to Panama in the past years, and most are sold through Amazon.
 I think I have found a solution to the shipping costs and plan to bring more product to Panama in the future.

 So, each calendar is a collaboration of numerous photographers, judges, a graphics person, printer, and myself.

 Future calendars will be expanded to include other topics, like flowers of Panama, nature, and people.
 If you’d like a specific calendar topic, feel free to comment below.
 I already have 2 request for “Men of Panama”, Ha!
 I am also working with a couple of nonprofits to produce calendars as fundraisers for their projects.
 Next year I plan to make a portion of each calendar we sell a donation to a local charity.
 I believe it is important to give back whenever possible.

 The big deal could be in 2020!
-I have met personally with the gift shops (5) manager for the Panama Canal, which includes Museo and Cruise-line shops and they are interested in trying the calendars!
+I have met personally with the manager of 5 gift shops in Panama and they are interested in trying the calendars!
 Woo-hoo!
 I think the Panama Calendars will be super popular with tourists, just like they are in Hawaii.
 Since I will already be shipping them to Panama, I hope to have them in several other small gift shops around the country and will be setting up those accounts this year.
 If you have, or know of, a shop that would be a good place to retail them, please contact me at email@example.com If you have some nice photos, be sure to get them in for the next Photo Contest because it will be the best exposure yet!